TonyIvchenko/playground/shared/README.md

 - `window.PlaygroundBrowserActions.createSoftLimitGuidanceUpdater(...)`
 - `window.PlaygroundBrowserActions.downloadTextFile(...)`
 - `window.PlaygroundBrowserActions.readTextFile(...)`
+- `window.PlaygroundBrowserActions.slugifyText(...)`

-Use that helper when a page only needs the standard “pick a sample from `data-*`” or “read the first selected file” flow, or when it only needs the standard text-file download/export path, or when it only needs a shared counter plus soft-limit hint updater, or when it only needs a shared clipboard copy path with fallback.
+Use that helper when a page only needs the standard “pick a sample from `data-*`” or “read the first selected file” flow, or when it only needs the standard text-file download/export path, or when it only needs a shared counter plus soft-limit hint updater, or when it only needs a shared clipboard copy path with fallback. shared clipboard copy path with fallback, or when it only needs shared filename slug normalization with optional fallback and max length.

 The shared browser math helper defines: